PANASONIC ENERGY CORPORATION OF AMERICA (PECA)

 - Monitors and maintains the operation of the machinery;

-1) Observes the equipment, watching and listening for possible causes or signs of malfunctions, errors, and other problems.
+1) Observes the equipment, watching and listening for possible causes or signs of malfunctions, errors,

 2) Monitors the control panel for machinery malfunctions.